jsdelivr/globalping-mcp-server/README.md

 To add the Globalping MCP server to Cursor:

 1. Open Cursor settings
-2. Navigate to the MCP tab
+2. Navigate to the Tools & MCP tab
-3. Click on "+ Add new global MCP server"
+3. Click on "+ New MCP server"
 4. This opens the `mcp.json` config file, where you will need to add:

 Streamable HTTP transport: